fraterrisus/walkthroughs/dragon-wars/README.md

 If you hit with Mighty Attack, roll a bonus 1d4.

 Mighty damage and Skill bonus damage are rolled/calculated once, but they are applied to *each attack that hits.* One hit for 3d4 is different than three hits for 1d4 each, because the latter gets three bonuses and the former only gets one.
 The Gatlin Bow only requires DEX 10, so DEX 20 grants +2 damage *per arrow*.
 That adds up when you're hitting 20–30 times per attack.

+When you hit a group of monsters, the game applies damage to the first *unhit* monster.
+Once every monster in the group has been hit once (or killed), the bits are reset and you can hit the same monster a second time.

 When you're on defense, your armor reduces the damage you take.
 1 point of AC reduces the damage *per attack* by 1, so if you've got AC 20 then a monster has to deal at least 20 damage before you even feel it.
 However, some monsters have a Mighty Attack that ignores armor.